rhyst/linak-controller/README.md

 ### Connection / commands are slow

 On Linux the script is able to cache the connection details so after the first connection subsequent commands should be very quick.
 On Windows this is not possible and so the script must scan for and connect to the desk every time a command is sent.
 One option is to reduce the `scan_timeout`.
 I have found that it can work well set to just `1` second.
 Also the server mode is intended as another workaround for this.
 Run the script once with `--server` which will start a persistent server and maintain a connection to the desk.
 Then when sending commands (like `--stand` or `--sit`) just add the additional argument `--forward` to forward the command to the server.
 The server should already have a connection so the desk should respond much quicker.

+### "abort" on MacOS

+On MacOS the process may quit with a vague message like `abort`.
+This could be because the application running the process doesn't have access to Bluetooth.
+To provide access, open `System Preferences -> Security & Privacy -> Privacy -> Bluetooth` and drag the application running the process into the list (eg. Terminal or iTerm2).
+[More info at the `bleak` issue](https://github.com/hbldh/bleak/issues/438#issuecomment-787125189)

 ## Recipes